cozyplanes-development/Byte-World-Alpha/README.md

 This game is in very Early Alpha stage Progress is made every day.

-Most basic things were not still been implemented as moving the character or other basic stuff.
+Most basic things were not still been implemented.

 Main Programmer(Idea and main code): Haxk20.

-Co-Programmer(Helped with lot of code): Vu Prox.
+Thanks to  Vu Prox for helping me with code.